-Problem Symptoms and solution Symptoms: • After entering username and password, the screen freezes. • Events log entry Terminating session: User user0 (id=848388532111147010) is blocked.
-Cause: user is blocked.
+Problem Symptoms and solution Symptoms: • After entering username and password, the screen freezes. • Events log entry Terminating session: User user0 (id=848388532111147010) is blocked. ( Cause: user is blocked.
 Solution: log in to Fudo PAM administration panel and un- block the user in question.
-User has to provide login Symptoms: user connecting over RDP protocol enters login credentials twice credentials and immediately afterwards is asked again for the same login information.
-Cause: server is a part of an infrastructure managed by connections broker which has detected an active user's session on another server.
+User has to provide login Symptoms: user connecting over RDP protocol enters login credentials twice credentials and immediately afterwards is asked again for the credentials twice · · · · · · · · · · · · · · · · · · · same login information.
+Cause: server is a part of an infrastructure managed by con- nections broker which has detected an active user's session on another server.
 Symptoms: user connecting over SSH protocol enters login credentials and immediately afterwards is asked again for login information.
 Cause: in connection object options for login and password substitution are enabled but the input fields are left blank which results in two fold authentication - first time against Fudo PAM and second time against the target host.
-Cannot connect to server Symptoms: over RDP protocol • User connecting over RDP is disconnected a moment after establishing connection. • Events log entry: RDP server 10.0.0.:33890 has to listen on the default RDP port in order to redirect sessions.
+C C Cannot connect to server Symptoms: over RDP protocol • User connecting over RDP is disconnected a moment after establishing connection. • Events log entry: RDP server 10.0.0.:33890 has to listen on the default RDP port in order to redirect sessions.
 Cause: connection is redirected to a host which does not listen on port number 3389.
 Solution: configure server in question so it accepts user con- nections on port number 3389.
-Symptoms Symptoms: • Events log entry: User user0 has no access to host 192.168.0.1:3389 Cause: connections broker determines an existing user session on another server and redirects user to that host but it is not configured on Fudo PAM or the user does not have sufficient access rights to connect to given server.
-Solution: • Make sure that the server object exists. - Make but offer the better object exists. • Add user to proper safe object.
+Symptoms Symptoms: • Events log entry: User user0 has no access to host 192.168.0.1:3389 192.168.0.1:3389 192.168.0.1:3389 Cause: connections broker determines an existing user session 192.168.0.1:3389 Cause: connections broker determines an existing user session on another server and redirects user to that host but it is not 192.168.0.1:3389 Cause: connections broker determines an existing user session on another server and redirects user to that host but it is not configured on Fudo PAM or the user does not have sufficient Cause: connections broker determines an existing user session on another server and redirects user to that host but it is not configured on Fudo PAM or the user does not have sufficient access rights to connect to given server.
+Cause: connections broker determines an existing user session on another server and redirects user to that host but it is not configured on Fudo PAM or the user does not have sufficient access rights to connect to given server.
+Solution: Cause: connections broker determines an existing user session on another server and redirects user to that host but it is not configured on Fudo PAM or the user does not have sufficient access rights to connect to given server.

-Problem Symptoms and solution Cannot connect to Tel- net5250 server using PC5250 client revision 20091005 S/20111019 S Symptoms: cannot establish connection to target host.
-Cause: in case of aforementioned client applications, Fudo PAM requires setting up additional objects to enable TCP traffic on ports number 449, 8470 and 8476.
-Add Telnet TN5250 server with default port number.
-Add three server objects with TCP protocol and following port numbers 449, 8470 and 8476.
-Add TN5250 listener, in Proxy mode with default port number.
-Add three TCP listener objects, in Proxy mode, with port numbers 449, 8470 and 8476.
-Add regular account, define authentication parameters and assign it to the main TN5250 server definition.
-Add three anonymous accounts and assign each to one of supporting servers.
-Add safe and assign account with corresponding listeners.
+Problem Symptoms and solution Cannot connect to Tel- Symptoms: cannot establish connection to target host. net5250 server using PC5250 client revision $20091005~\mathrm{S}/20111019~\mathrm{S}$ Cause: in case of aforementioned client applications, Fudo PAM requires setting up additional objects to enable TCP traf- fic on ports number 449, 8470 and 8476.
+Soluiton: • Add Telnet TN5250 server with default port number. • Add three server objects with TCP protocol and following port numbers 449, 8470 and 8476. • Add TN5250 listener, in Proxy mode with default port number. • Add three TCP listener objects, in Proxy mode, with port numbers 449, 8470 and 8476. • Add regular account, define authentication parameters and assign it to the main TN5250 server definition. • Add three anonymous accounts and assign each to one of supporting servers. • Add safe and assign account with corresponding listeners.